Everybody needs a vacation every once in awhile. It’s estimated that 49.6 million Americans travel between Memorial Day and Labor Day.

 Both amateur bird watchers and long time experts will have plenty to do if they visit this modest mountain town.

-Gatlinburg is located right on the border of the famous Great Smokey Mountains.
+Gatlinburg is located right on the border of the famous Great Smoky Mountains.
 Its location next to the mountain range makes it the ideal bird watching destination.

-The Great Smokey Mountains are a part of the Blue Ridge Mountains.
-Both are part of the Appalachian Mountain chain, but the Great Smokey Mountains are a UNESCO World Heritage Site.
+The Great Smoky Mountains are a part of the Blue Ridge Mountains.
+Both are part of the Appalachian Mountain chain, but the Great Smoky Mountains are a UNESCO World Heritage Site.

 The mountains get their name from the thick nearly year-round fog that surrounds them.
-This isn’t your usual mountain range, the Great Smokey Mountains are an ecological wonder.
+This isn’t your usual mountain range, the Great Smoky Mountains are an ecological wonder.